 If you are looking for a hosting solution which is ideal for a personal website or a small business, you may want to take a look at HostPapa.
 Let’s take an in-depth look at all they have to offer.

 They currently host more than 500,000 websites and specialize in offering low-cost, no-frills shared hosting and VPS plans.

 Their closest competitor is probably Greengeeks, who I think is slightly better than Hostpapa.

 Quick Facts about HostPapa

 Plans are reasonably priced and in line with industry standards.
-You can get started at a promotional monthly rate of just $2.95.
-When the promotional rate expires, the Starter plan costs just $5.99 per month.
+You can get started at a monthly promotional rate of just $2.95.
+When the promotional rate expires, the Starter plan costs only $5.99 per month.

 All plans feature unlimited bandwidth.